MI7J/mangos/sql/additions/readme.txt

     cp 67 - Implemented random battlegound system and other battleground fixes.
 Patch provided by GriffonHeart cp 68 - Fixed spell 66118.
 Patch provided by MaS0n and Insider cp 69 - Implemented SPELL_AURA_284.
-Patch provided by zergtmn
+Patch provided by zergtmn cp 70 - Immunities for dispel type 5 and 6 should not remove causing auras but only restore visibility.
+Patch provided by KillerFrca